 Fulcrum is a SaaS, GIS-first, agnostic data collection platform that standardizes data collection while boosting data reliability.
 Project managers can customize the data collection process and produce reports tailored to their specific needs.
 Top-tier integrations with Esri ArcGIS, email, SMS, and other applications mean legacy systems can be harnessed to work together.

 Fulcrum allows teams to instantly connect with one another, increasing the impact of spatial data.
 Updates happen in real-time, so all parties are working with the most recent and accurate information.
-Project managers can use collected GIS data for highly readable data visualizations, to effectively present information to stakeholders.
+Project managers can use collected GIS data for highly readable data visualizations, delivering a transformative solution for organizations striving to turn raw location intelligence into business value.

 To enhance workflow efficiency, project managers must optimize the data collection process.
 Standardized collection practices ensure data quality, allowing project managers to efficiently allocate resources and stay on top of project timelines and budgets.
 Fulcrum’s advanced capabilities keep project managers on time, on track, and under budget, making it an indispensable tool for GIS project management.